House numbers in Bruges

 A brief history of house numbers from 1790 to the present.

-House numbers ... you don't notice them unless you're looking for an address and can't find it.
-House numbers are at least as interesting as more conspicuous elements on house facades.
-Moreover, they changed over time.
+House numbers... you don’t notice them unless you’re looking for an address and can’t find it.
+House numbers are just as interesting as more striking elements on building facades.
+Moreover, they have changed over time.

-For example, there were different systems during the Austrian, French, Dutch and Belgian administrations.
+For instance, there were different systems during Austrian, French, Dutch, and Belgian rule.

-During this walk we will take you in tow in Bruges with house numbers as the common thread.
-Be amazed by traces of house numbers from the past and present, exceptional combinations of letters and numbers and varying shapes and sizes.
+During this walk, we’ll take you on a tour of Bruges with house numbers as our guiding thread.
+Marvel at traces of house numbers from the past and present, unique combinations of letters and numbers, and varying shapes and sizes.

-This walk is an initiative of Monumentenzorg and Erfgoedzaken of Stad Brugge, on the occasion of Heritage Day 2024, with the theme Home!
+This walk is an initiative of the City of Bruges’ Department of Monument Conservation and Heritage Affairs, in conjunction with Heritage Day 2024, with the theme “Home!”

 Tap the text box to continue.
-Tap 'finished' to close the box and move to the next item.
+Tap 'Done' to close the box and move on to the next item.

-Photos: Cell Creation City of Bruges, Thomas Wets, Eva Tahon, photo archive Monumentenzorg via: Beeldbankbrugge.be, Icon Ivan Creatype, Wikimedia Commons
+Photos: City of Bruges Creative Unit, Thomas Wets, Eva Tahon, Monumentenzorg photo archive via: Beeldbankbrugge.be, Icon Ivan Creatype, Wikimedia Commons

 📏 1.5 km